thelowsunoverthemoon/loom/README.md

     1 + 2 + 3 + 4 + 5

 Doing this in parallel is intuitive.
-The naive way would be to have processes in a tree structure.
+The naive way would be to have more processes than leaves, in a tree structure.
 For example, if we split our array into 4 parts, we would have:

 ```
     P